dbraun31/math/README.md

 ## Approach

 I anticipate this being a long road.
-The intention is to deeply learn the needed mathematical fundamentals to lay a solid foundation for grasping the more complex modeling topics.
+The intention is to deeply learn the needed mathematical fundamentals to lay a solid foundation for mastering the more complex modeling topics.

-I see probability theory as being a foundation upon which the other types of math I'm interested in rest, so my primary aim will be to start by trying to really grasp probability theory.
+I see probability theory as being a foundation upon which the other types of math I'm interested in rest, so my primary aim will be to start by trying to really master probability theory.
 I see the major prerequisites of probability theory being calculus and linear algebra.
 I'll start with calculus, move to linear algebra, then to probability theory and beyond.

 ### Cirriculum

-**Step 0: Brush up on the basics**
+**Phase 0: Brush up on the basics**

 * Professor Leonard on YouTube
     * See [notes](basics/leonard)

-**Step 1: Learn single variable calculus**
+**Phase 1: Study single variable calculus**

 * Get a foundation in real analysis
     * Work through Chapter 1 of Abbott's *Understanding Analysis*